isstac/canopy/README.md

 * **canopy.seed** Specify the seed for the random number generators. **Note** If this option is not set, a default seed will be used
 * **canopy.random** A boolean that controls whether the random number generators are initialized with random seeds.
 Default: False

+#### Model Counting options
-There are also options for amplifying rewards with model counting---since this is experimental, we leave out the details here.
+There are also options for amplifying rewards with model counting---this is experimental, if you want to try it you must set following options.

+* **canopy.modelcounting.amplifyrewards** Boolean that controls whether to use model counting or not when computing the reward.
+Default: `false`.
+* **canopy.modelcounting.omegaPath** Should contain the `/path/to/omega/calculator`.
+You can find the Omega calculator [here](https://github.com/davewathaverford/the-omega-project).
+* **canopy.modelcounting.lattePath** Should contain the `/path/to/LattE/count`.
+LattE is a Model Counter and you can find it [here](https://www.math.ucdavis.edu/~latte/software.php).
+* **canopy.modelcounting.tmpDir** Should contain the `/path/to/tmp`, a temporary directory to be used by model counting. **This directory and all its content will be deleted once Canopy terminates**.

+This is not an exhaustive list of Model Counting options but should be enough to get you started.

 ### Analysis Local Options